 Hamamelis x intermedia

 These lovely witch hazel varieties are loosely branched and medium-sized.
-Growing to about 12 feet tall and wide, they have oval leaves that turn yellow in the fall.
+Growing to about 12 feet tall, they have oval leaves that turn yellow in the fall.
 From late February to March, twisted yellow, red or orange flowers appear on bare stems ahead of spring foliage.
 Popular cultivars include: Arnold’s Promise, Diane, Jelena, and Pallida.

 H. x intermedia